Start With the Person With Dementia

 The evidence says yes.

-Simulated presence therapy — using familiar family voices to provide comfort to people with dementia — has been studied since the 1990s.
-A 2024 randomized controlled trial published in the International Journal of Neuroscience found meaningful reductions in agitation, anxiety, depression, and caregiver burden when SPT was combined with standard care.
+Simulated presence therapy, using familiar family voices to provide comfort to people with dementia, has been studied since the 1990s.
+A 2025 randomized controlled trial published in the International Journal of Neuroscience found meaningful reductions in agitation, anxiety, depression, and caregiver burden when SPT was combined with standard care.
 The people receiving familiar voice presence were calmer, less distressed, and experiencing less agitation than those receiving standard care alone.

 KindredMind goes further than the research basis: it doesn't play a static recording, it responds.
-It knows your parent.
-It adapts to what she's expressing.
-It meets her exactly where she is.
+It knows your loved one.
+It adapts to what they's expressing.
+It meets their exactly where they is.
 That is more presence, not less, than the research basis.

 Where We Land